Toggle Nav

 Mitigation

 The Company identifies and evaluates potential new sites on an ongoing basis to ensure a robust pipeline of new stores.
 There are financial hurdles that need to be achieved to open a new store.
-With around two-third sales coming from the consignment vendors, Matahari has the negative working capital to mitigate the risk.
-The Company takes measures to integrate new stores and develop synergies with the existing operations.
-In addition, the Company also aims to ensure that each new store has an optimal merchandise mix that matches local consumer preferences and needs.
+With around two-third sales coming from the consignment vendors, Matahari utilizes negative working capital to mitigate the risk.

 Merchandise Mix Risk

 In the meantime, revenue from the Company’s Direct Purchase (DP) goods is a result of its sales performance and prices.
-The prices are determined by several factors, including the cost of sales, supplier terms with overall supply and demand for retail consumer products in Indonesia, market, seasonality, inventory volume, inventory age, fashion and consumer trends, promotions,
+The prices are determined by several factors, including the cost of sales, supplier terms with overall supply and demand for retail consumer products in Indonesia, market, seasonality, inventory volume, inventory age, fashion and consumer trends, promotions, and manufacturer recommendations.

 Mitigation